New Delhi gasps under choking smog

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-India’s capital New Delhi was enveloped in heavy, toxic smog on Sunday -- the worst levels in recent years -- with flights diverted or delayed as politicians blamed each other for failing to tackle the crisis.
+NEW DELHI: India's capital New Delhi was enveloped in heavy, toxic smog Sunday -- the worst levels in recent years -- with flights diverted or delayed as politicians blamed each other for failing to tackle the crisis.

+Every winter, the megacity of 20 million people is blanketed by a poisonous smog of car fumes, industrial emissions and smoke from stubble burning at farms in neighbouring states.

-Some cricket players and coaches have also been training in masks ahead of the Twenty20 international between Bangladesh and India later on Sunday.
-"It’s actually scary -- you can’t see things in front of you," protester Jaivipra told AFP at a rally in Delhi on Sunday calling for politicians to do more to curb pollution.
+Some cricket players and coaches have also been training in masks ahead of the Twenty20 international between Bangladesh and India later Sunday.
+"It's actually scary -- you can´t see things in front of you," protester Jaivipra told AFP at a rally in Delhi on Sunday calling for politicians to do more to curb pollution.

 Nurses at the demonstration said they were seeing more people suffering from respiratory problems.
 "Patients are coming with more lung and respiratory diseases, like more (are) affected with asthma," Reshma C.M. said.